MichaelEight/testownik-electron/README.md

 Testownik provided keyboard support while test is running.
 You can use <kbd>1</kbd> - <kbd>9</kbd> keys to select/unselect answer choices and <kbd>Space</kbd> key to accept answer.

 ### Sample Quiz
-If You want to see sample quiz, please press <kbd>T</kbd> key after launch.
+If You want to see sample quiz, press the **EXAMPLE** button after launch.

 ## Building for Windows